 Named after Elizabeth I’s gardener, Richard Baldwin or Baldwyn (born around 1561), who held property here from 1589 on the site of Brook House and its gardens.
-Bladwin combined his gardening role with that of treasurer of the Middle Temple.
+Baldwin combined his gardening role with that of treasurer of the Middle Temple.
 In 1689 one of his descendants Bladwyn Higgons sold the property to the Leigh family.
-For many years it enjoyed the privilege of sanctuary for many years and petty criminals fled here to live unmolested by law until 1697 when the privilege was abolished.
+For many years it enjoyed the privilege of sanctuary and petty criminals fled here to live unmolested by law until 1697 when the privilege was abolished.